nmilsteinuma/DACSS601August2021/README.md

 You may use [blogbuilder](https://github.com/DACSS/blogbuilder), an R package designed to create and manage DACSS course blogs.
 Here is the package's [documentation](https://github.com/DACSS/blogbuilder/tree/main/man#readme).
 A useful video to help during setup is provided below.

 # [Setup R Course blog (for Students)](#setup-r-course-blog)
+If this is your first time setting up a DACSS course blog repository, or if you have forgotten how, please skip ahead and get the repository setup (directions at bottom of Read Me.
+The instructions for regular assignment submissions are provided first for ease of reference.

 # Weekly Workflow (for Students)
 - [Create a New Post](#creating-a-new-post-with-distill)